Does your carrier know if you use a VPN?

 Should our operator care if we connect to a VPN or not?
 In most cases, no. This is something that it won’t affect anything, nor would we be committing a crime, except in certain countries.
 This leads us to a couple of circumstances in which the operator would care if we use this type of service:

-- Countries in which it is legal for the operator to collect data from users, where they browse from, and when using a VPN this would not be possible.
+- Countries in which it is legal for the operator to collect user data, where they browse from, and when using a VPN this would not be possible.

 - Countries in which the use of the VPN is prohibited and the operator could block it, in case it is detected, or even carry economic sanctions.